wicked-wei/guacamole/README.md

 setenforce 0
 sed -i -e 's/^SELINUX=.*/SELINUX=disable/' /etc/sysconfig/selinux
 ```
-h2 Abig hug to the creator of that script : correo@nacimientohernan.com.ar
+*A big hug to the creator of that script : correo@nacimientohernan.com.ar*